JRiggles/Lospec-Palette-Importer/README.md

 ![security dialog](./screenshots/security%20dialog.png)

 ## Features & Usage
+If you know the name of the palette you want to import, simply enter it and click the **Import** button.
+If you're looking for inspiration, you can also check out the current **Daily** palette or a **Random** palette!

 Once you've imported the palette you want, you can...
 - Save it as a preset and use it immediately
 - Use it without saving